olaviinha/MusicWithChatGPT/README.md

 Tips and tools for writing music with the aid of ChatGPT.
 With a loose goal of getting MIDI.

-## Additions to message
+## Additions to Message

-These tips work as addition to your freely formed message, where you ask for any musical notation.
+These tips work as addition to your freely formed message to ChatGPT, where you ask for any musical notation.

 Example message: `Can you write an emotional sci-fi theme`...